History of the Jews in Canada: Yiddish

 Yiddish (יידיש) is the historical and cultural language of Ashkenazi Jews, who make up the majority of the Canadian Jewry and was widely spoken within the Canadian Jewish community up to the middle of the twentieth century.

 Montreal had and to some extent still has one of the most thriving Yiddish communities in North America.
 Yiddish was Montreal's third language (after French and English) for the entire first half of the 20th century.
 The Kanader Adler (The Canadian Eagle), Montreal's daily Yiddish newspaper founded by Hirsch Wolofsky, appeared from 1907 to 1988.
 The Monument National was the centre of Yiddish theatre from 1896 until the construction of the Saidye Bronfman Centre for the Arts, inaugurated on September 24, 1967, where the established resident theatre, the Dora Wasserman Yiddish Theatre, remains the only permanent Yiddish theatre in North America.
-The theatre group also tours Canada, US, Israel, and Europe.
+The theatre group also tours Canada, the US, Israel, and Europe.
 In 1931, 99% of Montreal Jews stated that Yiddish was their mother language.
-In the 1930s there was a Yiddish language education system and a Yiddish newspaper in Montreal.
+In the 1930s, there was a Yiddish language education system and a Yiddish newspaper in Montreal.
 In 1938, most Jewish households in Montreal primarily used English and often used French and Yiddish.
-9% of the Jewish households only used French and 6% only used Yiddish.
+9% of the Jewish households only used French, and 6% only used Yiddish.

 In 1980 Chaim Leib Fox published Hundert yor yidishe un hebreyishe literatur in Kanade ("One Hundred Years of Yiddish and Hebrew Literature in Canada") – a compendium on the history of literature and culture of the Jewish diaspora in Canada.
 The comprehensive volume covered 429 Yiddish and Hebrew authors who published in Canada in 1870–1970.
 According to Vivian Felsen, it was "the most ambitious attempt to preserve Yiddish culture in Canada."